 In 1985, Kennedy converted these two companies to royalty trusts, thus avoiding paying any corporate taxes, windfall or otherwise.

-That's on page ninety-two of Schweitzer's book.
+That's on page 92 of Schweitzer's book.

-The Kennedys also have oil deposits in Louisiana as well as mineral rights on properties in Alabama, Florida, and Mississippi.
+The Kennedys also have oil deposits in Louisiana, as well as mineral rights on properties in Alabama, Florida, and Mississippi.

 So it seems that Senator Kennedy is in a position to at least partially match Hugo Chavez's discounts on heating oil to the poor people of Boston and America.